Can I Paint My House Any Colour in NSW?

 Heritage overlays and conservation areas

-Newcastle has a number of heritage conservation areas, particularly around The Hill, Cooks Hill, Hamilton, and parts of the city centre.
-Properties within these areas are subject to additional planning controls that can affect paint colour choices.
+Newcastle has several heritage conservation areas.
+The main ones are The Hill, Cooks Hill, Hamilton, and parts of the city centre.
+Homes in these areas face extra planning controls.
+So these can affect your paint colour choices.

 Heritage controls aim to maintain the historical character of streetscapes.
 This does not mean you cannot paint.
 However, colour changes that significantly alter appearance may need a Development Application (DA).
 At minimum, consult the council's heritage advisor.